nselikoff/gtfs-visualizations/README.md

 # GTFS Visualizations

+*This fork of @cmichi's gtfs-visualizations project has been modified to include LYNX, the regional bus system for Orlando and surrounding cities of Central Florida.*

 The idea of this project is to generate beautiful and informative visualizations from publicly available GTFS datasets.
 By this I mean the routes are drawn according to their shape.
 The thickness